hakosaj/PygameAI/README.md

 ### Flappy
   - Implement the Deep-Q CNN http://cs231n.stanford.edu/reports/2016/pdfs/111_Report.
-  - Update Q-learning reward scheme etc. so that it actually converges
   - File selection based on argument
+  **After phase 1:**
+  - Update Q-learning reward scheme so it converges better
+  - Some sorta ANN (perceptron with 4 inputs and 2 outputs?)

 ### Breakout
   - Fix the issues with ball+block collisions